 Safety & Alignment

-Safety benchmarks test honesty, resistance to manipulation, and whether a model can be tricked into producing harmful outputs.
+Safety benchmarks test bias ,toxicity, unsafe output generation, jail-break, resistance to manipulation, and whether a model can be tricked into producing harmful outputs.

 Key signal: Capability and safety do not automatically go hand in hand.
 Some of the most capable models require the most careful safety evaluation.